Sherdon Pierre accompanies the Knight of Barbados in the Olympic table tennis qualifiers in Doha | ExBulletin

 In 2011 Pierre graduated from UTT with a Bachelor of Science in Sport Studies and specialization in Sport Management and Sport for Development.
 He then completed his International Masters in Sport for Development at UTT in 2017.

-The Doha meeting serves as one of the ITTF’s rare qualifying events due to the pandemic.
+The Doha meeting is one of the ITTF’s rare qualifying events due to the pandemic.
 This has forced several of the best athletes in the world to take part in this stage to secure the Olympic qualification.

 I came here as his (Knight) manager / coach.
 It is an excellent opportunity for both of us.
 This is my first introduction to being so close to the action at an international event.
 I am grateful for the opportunity and for Tyrese who believes in me.

 I got a contract for him in Denmark and Sweden, but thanks to covid19 things didn’t go as planned.
-We then looked for opportunities for him to prepare for the Olympic qualifiers, Pierre said on Saturday from his base in Qatar.
+We then looked for opportunities for him to prepare for the Olympic qualifiers, Pierre said from his base in Qatar on Saturday.

 After completing the development course, on Saturday, the pair put some of their newly acquired knowledge into the Knights game prior to qualifying.
-Pierre called the course an eye-opener and was delighted to connect with some of the best table tennis coaches and athletes in the world.
+Pierre called the course an eye opener and was delighted to get in touch with some of the best table tennis coaches and athletes in the world.

 It will be a tough job for Tyrese to qualify for these Games.
 He is optimistic, has prepared reasonably well and is confident in his game.
-Were already acclimatized and eager to deal, the manager / coach said.
+Were already acclimated and eager to act, the manager / coach said.

 Pierre added that he wants to bridge the talent gap between the Caribbean and the international opposition.
 By attending the ITTF workshop and gaining hands-on experience in Doha, he aims to provide an additional platform for regional athletes to showcase their talents and improve their competitiveness on the international stage.